Black Friday 2020 TV deals at Best Buy

 Hisense 65" Class H6510G Series LED 4K UHD Smart Android TV

 You can get this Hisense 4K Android TV for 50% off during Best Buy's Black Friday festivities.
 Usually $499.99, this set could be yours for just $249.99.
-It has built-in Chromecast and Google's voice assistant for easy navigation.
+It has built-in Chromecast and Google Assistant for easy navigation.
 If you're already heavily invested in the Google-verse, this could be the right choice for you.

 Toshiba 50" Class LED 4K UHD Smart FireTV Edition TV